 Your COVID Questions Answered: Is the COVID-19 vaccine safe?

-We understand that some people may be concerned about getting vaccinated once a COVID-19 vaccine is available in the United States.
+We understand that some people may be concerned about getting vaccinated.
 While these vaccines are being developed as quickly as possible, routine processes and procedures remain in place to ensure the safety of any vaccine that is authorized or approved for use.
 Safety is a top priority and no steps are skipped during the clinical trial process for COVID-19 vaccine.
 Vaccine safety checks are in-progress and will continue as long as a vaccine is available.

 No steps are skipped during the clinical trial process for COVID-19 vaccine.